lepagea01/TrainingPlan/README.md

 This repo contains the sample code of a Web application dedicated to managing training plans for runners.

-It is inspired by the following reference architectures:
+It uses .NET Core 2.x and is inspired by the following reference architectures:

 - [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb)
 - [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainerseShopOnWeb)